stmilne/icdsHelp/docs/09_NodeAttributes.md

 ![sinfo table](img/sinfo_table.png)

+Evidently, node attributes serve many functions, serving to identify nodes with a given

+- CPU type (broadwell, haswell, ...)
+- GPU type (a100, g100)
+- partition (bc, sc, hc, gc, ic,...)
+- or more specific hardware combination (p100_256, 3gc20gb, ...)

+## Constraints

+Mostly, you will *not* need to use constraints;
+partitions are "uniform enough" to specify hardware for most batch jobs.
-To request nodes with a given feature, add a line to your batch script:
+If you do need  request nodes with a given feature, add a line to your batch script:
 ```
 #SBATCH --constraint=<feature>
 ```